Top 30 Best Free WordPress Plugins for Every Website

 Essentially, it makes web design accessible to anyone.

 If you want to create an eCommerce store with WordPress, WooCommerce is the way to do it.
 Heck, if you want to create an eCommerce store period, WooCommerce is the way to do it.
-According to BuiltWith, this free plugin powers more than 42% of all eCommerce stores.
+According to BuiltWith, this free plugin powers more than 23% of all eCommerce stores, and is even more popular than Shopify.

 Check out some examples of WooCommerce stores.